 I look at these photos and think that maybe the other mingling tourists, saw me and got confused as to whether my legs were long or my trousers too short.

 Look At My ‘Look’

-Having had my phone given back to me my eyes and brain began trying to process what they were seeing.
+Once I’d had my phone given back to me, my brain began trying to process what they were seeing.
 I began to feel a bit self-conscious of…my ‘look’.
-Technically what you are seeing in these photos is a ‘look’ – it’s impossible to describe it to anyone that hasn’t seen these photos but it’s a ‘look’.
+Technically what you see in these photos is a ‘look’.
+It’s a look that’s impossible to describe it to anyone that hasn’t seen these photos, but it’s a ‘look’.

 Lets take a closer look…at my look

 A sophisticated, debonair and cool British gentleman abroad…

 Armed with these photos and a healthy sense of embarrassment, I went and bought some new shorts.
 The ones in the images above have gone to a better place which is ‘not in my wardrobe’.
 I now have shorts that from afar looks like I’m naked from the waist down…